-Technique Description Exploit Using identified vulnerabilities to gain unauthorised access to the target.
+Technique Description Exploit Using identified vulnerabilities to gain unauthorise access to the target.
 For example, in a web application test, this may involve injecting commands into the application that provide a level of control over the target.
-Exploitation may require the combination of several sets of information in a creative way.
+Exploitation may require combining several sets of information in a creative way.
 Escalation Gaining further access within a target, once an initial level of access has been obtained.
 For example, in a network test, successful exploitation may allow user or guest access to a system.
 Escalation through additional exploitation will typically be required to obtain administrative privilege.
 Advancement Attempting to move on from the compromised target to find other vulnerable systems.
 For example, in a network test this will consist of "hopping" from one system to another, potentially using the access obtained on the original target to access other systems.
 In a physical test, this might involve moving from one compromised building to another.
-Analysis Analysing and verifying the raw data to ensure that the test has been thorough and comprehensive.
+Analysis Analysing and verifying raw data to ensure testing is thorough and comprehensive.
 Depending upon the environment, consultants may conduct additional manual tests.
 They will then interpret the results to produce a tailored, business-focused report.

-B9 - Report key findings
+9. Report key findings

-Your penetration testing programme should specify that key findings identified during penetration tests should be formally presented to your organisation by suppliers, who should provide details about: how testers found the vulnerabilities; what could be the outcome of each vulnerability; the level of risk to the business for each vulnerability; and advice on how to remediate each vulnerability.
+Your programme should specify that key findings identified during penetration tests should be formally presented to your organisation by suppliers.
+The pen testers should provide details such as how they found the vulnerabilities; what the outcome of exploiting each vulnerability could be; the level of business risk for each vulnerability and advice on how to remediate each vulnerability.